Skip to continue

 The challenge

 Navtech Radar’s sensors are a reliable addition to agricultural machinery for automation.
-Our sensors are easily integrated with existing equipment, providing reliable data for navigation, anti-collision and process monitoring, in all weather and environmental conditions.
+Our sensors are easily integrated with existing equipment, providing reliable data for navigation, anti-collision, and process monitoring, in all weather and environmental conditions.
 We are currently developing a miniaturised version of our market-proven CIR sensor, which has a faster update rate, smaller form factor and will be cost-effective for agricultural applications.
-The smaller prototype sensor is called the CAS sensor.
+The smaller prototype sensor is called the RAS3 sensor.

 How will it work?

 A single sensor, mounted on each vehicle, can be easily integrated into any automation control system using our Robot Operating System (ROS) implementation.
 Working beyond the limits of a person’s capability, our sensors can see when humans can’t, adding an extra layer of safety to challenging environments.
-They are capable of operation 24/7, in all-weather and lighting conditions, from bright sunlight to complete darkness.
+They are capable of operation 24/7, in all weather and lighting conditions, from bright sunlight to complete darkness.

-The sensor provides a rich data output that can be used by your system to deliver operation monitoring, navigation and anti-collision capabilities, specifically localisation, perception, anti-collision and obstacle detection.
+The sensor provides a rich data output that can be used by your system to deliver operation monitoring, navigation and anti-collision capabilities, specifically localisation, perception, anti-collision, and obstacle detection.

 • Single sensor solution for agricultural automation